The Kenyon experience is inextricably linked to the beauty of the College's location.

 The College cannot take its setting for granted, however.
 Growth and development are changing the landscape of the entire Mount Vernon area.
 It is imperative that Kenyon act, as necessary, to preserve the surroundings it so cherishes.
 In recent years, the College has added to its contiguous land holdings as opportunities arose and funds became available.
 Now, more than ever, Kenyon needs the resources to continue this practice, even to expand it.

-In 2020, the Philander Chase Conservancy celebrated 20 years of conservation efforts.
+In 2025, the Philander Chase Conservancy will celebrate 25 years of conservation efforts.

 Date